mgechev/blog.mgechev.com/content/post/2018-11-19-introduction-bazel-tutorial-typescript.md

 Google manages a massive amount of source code.
 There are dependencies between the individual projects, for example, the user interface of Google Cloud depends on Angular & Angular Material, Angular Material depends on Angular, which depends on TypeScript.

-The projects in Google use a single versions of all the libraries in the organization (including the third-party ones.)
+The projects in Google use a single version for the individual libraries in the organization (including the third-party ones.)
 This simplifies the dependency management in the company dramatically.
-Another huge bonus of this convention is that an update of a library affects all the dependant projects.
+Another huge bonus of this convention is that an update of a library affects all the dependent projects.
 This way everyone can take advantage of the latest security fixes, performance improvements, and bug fixes.
 Following this process means that when Microsoft releases a new version of TypeScript, it gets synced inside of Google as soon as possible so that all the projects can take advantage of it.
 As you can imagine, changes in the type system of TypeScript may break a lot of code!

 To verify that nothing broke after a dependency update, **the internal CI rebuilds all the dependent projects and executes their tests**.
 Having millions of lines of TypeScript and hundreds of thousands of TypeScript files, this process may take a while if not done right!